St Michael's Catholic High School

-Saint Michael's Catholic High School is a co-educational secondary school and sixth form located in the town of Watford, Hertfordshire.
-In September 2010, headteacher John Murphy was succeeded by Edward Conway.
+Saint Michael's Catholic High School is a co-educational secondary school, specialist college and sixth form located in Garston, a suburb of Watford, Hertfordshire.
+In September 2010, Edward Conway succeeded headteacher John Murphy.

 History

-Saint Michael's Catholic High School was founded by the Dominican Sisters in 1955, opening its gates for the first time in September of the same year.
-The choice of location was a direct result of an influx of families moving out of Central and North West London to South Hertfordshire, many of whom were of Irish and/or Italian descent.
-Before Saint Michael's opened, there was no Roman Catholic Secondary School in the county.
-This caused considerable challenges to the existing Holy Rood Primary School, which provided education to the age of 14.
-The opening of St Michael's was planned in conjunction with new feeder primaries.
+St Michael's Catholic High School was founded by the Dominican Sisters of St Catherine of Siena in 1955.

 The school became a comprehensive school in 1966, thus catering for the full range of student abilities.
 This brought with it the first significant enlargement of the facilities.
 The science laboratories and new classrooms supplemented the original main corridor as part of the restructuring.
-In the 1990s the school spent a period of time under grant-maintained schools status.
+In the 1990s, the school spent a period of time under grant-maintained schools status.
 This led to the construction of the current administration block.
 Since 2000 there has been considerable upgrading of existing buildings in addition to construction of completely new wings.
-The first of these was the Saint Martin de Porres wing which houses the English department and Drama Studio.
+The first of these was the St Martin de Porres wing which houses the English department and Drama Studio.
 Next came a floodlit astroturf, providing all-weather outdoor sports facilities.
-Then came Saint Mary's wing, housing the Geography department and a media centre.
+Then came St Mary's wing, housing the Geography department and a media centre.

-In September 2005, Saint Michael's Catholic High School became a Humanities specialist college.
-A new Sixth Form block, the Aquinas Centre, was opened in September 2008, followed by the new Saint Bernadette Sports Hall in March 2010.
-The additional funding that came with this accolade was primarily used to construct the Saint Mary's wing.
-The school is now an academy, part of the Diocese of Westminster Academy Trust.
+In September 2005, St Michael's Catholic High School became a Humanities specialist college.
+A new Sixth Form block, the Aquinas Centre, was opened in September 2008.
+On 29 September 2009, the school chapel reopened after a £200,000 refurbishment.
+In March 2010, the St Bernadette Sports Hall was opened.
+The additional funding that came with this accolade was primarily used to construct the St Mary's wing.
+On 1 March 2012, the school joined the Diocese of Westminster's academy trust.